-Although PdM becomes a promising approach to decrease the downtime of machines, improve overall reliability of systems, and reduce operating costs, the high complexity, automation and flexibility of modern industrial systems bring new challenges.
-Specifically, three fundamental problems should be well considered in the context of PdM: \begin{enumerate} \item PdM system architectures: With the advent of Industry 4.0, a variety of techniques have been involved in industrial systems, e.g., advanced sensing techniques, cloud computing, etc. In order to design efficient, accurate and universal maintenance systems by embracing these emerging techniques, PdM systems should: a) be compatible with various industrial standards, b) be easy to integrate with the emerging or future techniques, and c) satisfy the basic requirements of PdM, e.g., data collecting, fault diagnosis and prognosis, etc. \item The purposes of PdM: Cost and reliability are two common purposes for PdM approaches.
+PdM becomes a promising approach to decrease the downtime of machines, improve the overall reliability of systems, and reduce operating costs.
+However, the high complexity, automation, and flexibility of modern industrial systems bring new challenges.
+Specifically, three fundamental aspects should be well considered in the context of PdM: \begin{enumerate} \item System architecture: With the advent of Industry 4.0, a variety of techniques have been involved in industrial systems, e.g., advanced sensing techniques, cloud computing, etc. In order to design efficient, accurate and universal maintenance systems by embracing these emerging techniques, PdM systems should: a) be compatible with various industrial standards, b) be easy to integrate with the emerging or future techniques, and c) satisfy the basic requirements of PdM, e.g., data collecting, fault diagnosis, and prognosis, etc. \item Optimization objective: Cost and reliability are two common purposes for PdM approaches.
 These different purposes are often used in insulation, and may very well be in conflict.
 For example, for multi-component systems, when the minimum system maintenance cost is obtained, the corresponding system reliability/availability may be too low to be acceptable \cite{wang2006reliability}.
-Therefore, the purposes of PdM for a specific system or component should be well jointly investigated and set. \item The approaches for fault diagnosis and prognosis: The existing approaches widely varied with the used algorithms, such as model-based algorithms, Artificial Neural Network (ANN), Support Vector Machine (SVM), auto-encoder, and Convolutional Neural Network (CNN), etc. Also, issues of PdM are different across industries, plants and machines.
-Therefore, the fault diagnosis and prognosis approaches in the context of PdM must be designed and tailored for specific problems. \end{enumerate}
+Therefore, the purposes of PdM for a specific system or component should be well jointly investigated and set.

+\item Optimization method: The existing approaches widely varied with the used algorithms, such as algorithms based on Artificial Neural Network (ANN), Support Vector Machine (SVM), auto-encoder, and Convolutional Neural Network (CNN), etc. Also, issues of PdM are different across industries, plants and machines.
+Therefore, the fault diagnosis and prognosis approaches in the context of PdM must be re-designed and tailored for specific applications. \end{enumerate}